Boots for Hiking and Backpacking

 UDAP Back Attack Pack

-When you have determined which boot matches your ambitions as a hiker, there are several things to consider when you choose your own boot.
+When you have determined which boot matches your ambitions as a hiker, there are certain things to consider when you choose your own boot.
 When purchasing a pair of boots, make sure that the boots fit.
 This sounds like a simple suggestion, and in many ways it is, but boots are worn in demanding locations.
 A dull pinch on a big toe, or a subtle pressure against the front pad of the foot can translate to an unbearable pain on the trail.
-Also, when you are trying on hiking boots, make sure to wear the same type of socks that you will use in the boots.
-If you are hiking in Merino Wool socks, for instance, don’t try on the boots with your sheer black business socks right after work.
-Also, if you wear orthotics, make sure to take those with you, because the cut on the orthotics, plus the size of your foot, may not match the foot bed of the boot.